Skip to content

 February to March: Practice, Practice, Practice

 By February, it’s time to start more intensive practice.
 Begin taking timed, full-length practice exams for each AP subject you’re studying for.
 Aim to complete at least one full practice test per month for each AP subject, gradually increasing your familiarity with the exam format.
 After each practice test, take time to analyze any mistakes and adjust your study plan to focus on areas that need improvement.
 This is also an excellent time to refine your test-taking strategy by practicing pacing and techniques for answering questions, such as eliminating incorrect choices quickly on multiple-choice questions and organizing concise responses for free-response sections.
+If your exam is digital, practice in Bluebook so the interface feels familiar on test day.

 April: Intensive Review and Final Prep